particle-iot/docs/src/content/tutorials/topics/maker-kit.md

 Adafruit_SSD1306 display(OLED_DC, OLED_RESET, OLED_CS);

 String busName = "57"; // name of your bus -- FILL THIS IN!
-int leadTime = 5; // #minute you need to get to your bus -- FILL THIS IN! int soonestBusTime = 99; // #minutes until next bus (99 is a placeholder) int nextSoonestBusTime = 88; // #minutes until bus after next (88 = placeholder)
-int gaveWarning = false; // to make sure we don't give bus warning too often int  x, minX; // variables for scrolling code
+int leadTime = 5; // #minutes you need to get to your bus -- FILL THIS IN! int soonestBusTime = 99; // #minutes until next bus (99 is a placeholder) int nextSoonestBusTime = 88; // #minutes until bus after next (88 is a placeholder) String soonestStr, nextSoonestStr; // strings for parsing int gaveWarning = false; // variable to make sure we don't give bus warning too often int  x, minX; // variables for scrolling code

 void getBusTimes() {